📝 Inventory management & stock control · ⏱️ 3 min read

 3. Wrong delivery registration

 Supplier brings 10 kg, you note 12 kg.
-Or the other way around: you note 8 kg while 10 kg arrived.
-These errors pile up into big discrepancies.
+Or the reverse: you note 8 kg while 10 kg arrived.
+These errors accumulate into significant discrepancies.

 • Rushing during deliveries